JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 			<img src="./Data-Legend.jpg">
 		</td>
 		<td>
 -  Two mini patch panels for Data need two legend pieces.
-(More than 8 jacks)<br>
+(More than 8 jacks)<br> <br>
    -  In this case the ACUTAL feed is from WIFI !!!
 (Nubmer 7 on the lower part of the legend.)<br>
-      -  Reason unknown, a short cable in the wall from each unit's WIFI feeds the unit's Ethernet Data system.<br>
+      -  A short cable in the wall from each unit's WIFI feeds the unit's Ethernet Data system.<br>
-      -  The developer did not hook up the direct feeder from the "secret room" downstairs, even though the cable goes down there.!<br>
+      -  Your documentor speculates that this saves the cost of the equipment required in the "secret room" to supoprt a bunch of feeders, even though the cable goes down there.!<br>
+      -  he also speculates that it might be easier to manage through the WIFI control gadgets.<br> <br>
 -  Note the entries Upper 1 and 7, lower 2.
 All refer the the living room as seen from the door.<br>
    -  Also note that the plate type for lower #2 is Data rather than TV.
 In box 2, "Liv Data" is plate # 2 and cable #2.<br>
 		</td>